 The flow of a report can impact meaning in some cases, less so or not at all in other cases.
+The sequencing or ordering of the components of a financial report is the report flow model.

 2.13.
 Differing sets of detailed facts for a higher-level fact does not change the definition of the higher level fact